Multibit-Legacy/multibit-hd/README.md

 As always, donations to the MultiBit address are welcome: [1AhN6rPdrMuKBGFDKR1k9A8SCLYaNgXhty](bitcoin:1AhN6rPdrMuKBGFDKR1k9A8SCLYaNgXhty?amount=0.01&label=Please%20donate%20to%20multibit.org).

+#### Where's the Trezor support ?

+We've begun the process of integrating the Trezor device through the [MultiBit Hardware](https://github.com/bitcoin-solutions/multibit-hardware) project.
+If you are a hardware wallet developer, or are just interested to learn how the Trezor device works under the covers please watch this project.

+From now you should be able to attach your Trezor device and see an alert message providing information and a button to switch your current wallet over to one that tracks your
+Trezor device.
+All private keys remain on the Trezor device and associated contacts, payments and so on are keep encrypted in your wallet.

 #### Why not Java 8 ?

 At the time MBHD was being written (Q4 2013 - Q2 2014) Java 8 was not in production release and the sheer size of the packaged download was coming in at 150Mb (18x MultiBit Classic and 3x the standard Java 7 packaged footprints).
 That footprint alone would be sufficient to dramatically increase the cost of serving the application and deter people from downloading in countries where bandwidth is less available.